dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 > whereas others mainly get information from social media and online platforms.
 > **Compare the advantages of these two sources and state your own preference.**

-It has long been discussed that whether media in  traditional approach
+It has long been discussed that whether information in traditional format or in

 ---